jawa-the-hutt/nativescript-vue-dynamo/README.md

 npm install --save nativescript-vue-dynamo
 ```

 Inside your `main.js` (`main.native.js` if you are using the [Nativescript-Vue Plugin for vue-cli@3.0](https://github.com/nativescript-vue/vue-cli-plugin-nativescript-vue)), please note the `appMode` option being sent to the component.
 If you want to use this on the native side, then `appMode` should = `native` or you can just leave it `undefined` and it will default to `native`.
-If you want to use it on the web side it should = `web`.

-`native` and `web` are the standards established in the `Nativescript-Vue` CLI Plugin for vue-cli@3.0 mentioned above.
+`native`is the standard established in the `Nativescript-Vue` CLI Plugin for vue-cli@3.0 mentioned above.
 In the example below we are showing the `appMode` value coming from the state manager, but that's just an easy convention used in the demo app included in this repository.

 ## Main entry point (main.js or main.native.js)